Our experienced litigators work hard to obtain the maximum compensation you deserve.

 Many personal injury or medical malpractice cases are settled before litigation.
 The negotiation stage begins once you have finished all necessary treatment.
 We begin by demanding a settlement value for your case to the insurance company.
 Negotiations will begin 30 days after the Insurance Company receives your demand package.
 We will aggressively negotiate with the adjustors on your case to get you the maximum compensation that you deserve.

-If no agreement can be made at this stage, we have the option to you’re your case with the Court.
+If we cannot come to an agreement on settlement, the next step is to file the case with the Court.
 Once your case is filed with the Court, both sides engage in discovery.
 After discovery is complete, you case may be set up for a Mediation to help each side get to an agreement on a settlement value.
 The case could also go to Arbitration, where an Arbitrator acts as a decision maker on what the injured person should recover.
 Or you case could be brought to trial in front of a Judge or Jury.
 At a trial, the Judge in a Bench Trial or the Jury in a Jury Trial would make the decision about how much the injured person receives.

 Cava Law Firm is here to HELP YOU!